Jen Hsun Huang Sells 120,000 Shares of NVIDIA Co. (NASDAQ:NVDA) Stock

 NVIDIA Co.
-(NASDAQ:NVDA – Get Free Report) CEO Jen Hsun Huang sold 120,000 shares of the company’s stock in a transaction that occurred on Friday, July 5th.
-The stock was sold at an average price of $127.14, for a total value of $15,256,800.00.
-Following the transaction, the chief executive officer now owns 79,614,995 shares of the company’s stock, valued at $10,122,250,464.30.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+(NASDAQ:NVDA – Get Free Report) CEO Jen Hsun Huang sold 120,000 shares of the firm’s stock in a transaction dated Friday, July 12th.
+The stock was sold at an average price of $130.03, for a total value of $15,603,600.00.
+Following the sale, the chief executive officer now directly owns 79,014,995 shares in the company, valued at $10,274,319,799.85.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.

 Jen Hsun Huang also recently made the following trade(s):